 Military Spouse/Family Experts:

 Amy is the Managing Editor of SpouseBUZZ , an Army wife, mother, and journalist for Military.com.
-Never afraid to ask the tough questions, Amy writes about what is really important to military families and can provide an insider's look at what spouses think about subjects like deployments, moving, and of course the possibility of losing a loved one.
-Amy is passionate about the life she and her husband have chosen for their family and is the perfect choice for interviews about military spouses, and the challenges and rewards of military life.
+Never afraid to ask the tough questions, Amy writes about what is really important to military families and provides an insider's look at what spouses think about subjects like deployments, moving, and of course the possibility of losing a loved one.
+Amy is passionate about the life she and her husband have chosen for their family and they embrace both the challenges and rewards of military life.

 Amy has a degree in Communications from Thomas Edison State College and the school of Military Life.
-She is a 2010 winner of the Philips Foundation Journalism Fellowship.
-To see her blog on SpouseBuzz go to http://spousebuzz.com/blog/author/amy.
+To see her blog on SpouseBUZZ go to http://spousebuzz.com/blog/author/amy.

 For other inquires please use the following contact information: